 Our aims in teaching music are that all children will build upon their natural responses for music to:

-- Find a sense of purpose, achievement, fulfillment and enjoyment in musical expression
+- Find a sense of purpose, achievement, fulfilment and enjoyment in musical expression

 - Develop skills to use a range of instruments, including the voice and techniques competently.